-He is conductor-in-association of the English Symphony Orchestra, and has conducted the Royal Philharmonic Orchestra, The BBC Concert Orchestra and the National Symphony Orchestra.
-He has conducted productions for English Touring Opera and Stanley Hall Opera, and is on the music staff at Garsington Opera, Chorus Director of the Norfolk and Norwich Festival and a resident conductor at Opéra de Baugé.
+He is conductor-in-association of the English Symphony Orchestra, on the senior music staff at Garsington Opera, Chorus Director of the Norfolk and Norwich Festival and a resident conductor at Opéra de Baugé.
 He is conductor of Co-Opera’s touring production of The Mikado, and in July conducts Garsington Opera’s production of Hansel and Gretel at West Green House.
+He has conducted the Royal Philharmonic Orchestra, The BBC Concert Orchestra and the National Symphony Orchestra as well as productions for English Touring Opera and Stanley Hall Opera.

 Forthcoming – Spring 2014

 Saturday 5 April, 2014

 Tchaikovsky: Francesca da Rimini

 Tchaikovsky: Variations on Rococo Theme

 7.30pm, De Montfort Hall, Leicester